g-laliotis/task-tracker/readme.md

 - Uses SQLite for local persistence
 - Easy to extend with PostgreSQL, authentication, or deployment
 - Lightweight and fast with Gin
+- ✅ Includes a demo script to showcase the API automatically

 ---